openyou/emokit/README.md

 for each.
 We've tried to cover both (as based on hidapi's example udev file), but your mileage may vary.
 If you have problems, please post them to the github issues page (http://github.com/openyou/emokit/issues).

+Your kernel may not support /dev/hidraw devices by default, such as an RPi.
+To fix that re-comiple your kernel with /dev/hidraw support

 Credits - Cody
 ==============